20 Buys That Bring Fun Back to School

 Chucks work for boys or girls, with shorts, pants or dresses — you can't beat a classic that goes with everything.
 Whether your kids want the traditional white or black, brilliant red or light pink, they can find high- or low-tops that give them the ultimate cool factor.

-Add a cheery fruit to her schoolbag that'll make organization a cinch.
-Charming and whimsical, this pineapple-shaped pencil case is perfect for storing pencils, markers and crayons.
+Add an eyecatching accessory to her schoolbag that'll make organization a cinch.
+Sparkly and whimsical, this pearlescent pencil case is perfect for storing pencils, markers and crayons.
+High-schoolers can use it to stash makeup, feminine products and hair accessories.

 A Rainbow of Hues